 If you solve a problem using a different approach than mine, but you think it is an equally acceptable alternative, you must come to me (eg. at office hours) and defend your work.
-You must explain why your method is different and yet also valid, and you must prove that your work is logically and algebraically correct.
+You must explain why your method/logic is different and yet also valid.
 It is NOT enough to simply say your final answer is the same.
 Your logic and algebra must also be valid.
 If I agree that your solution is correct, I will sign off on it and you may receive full credit.

-You may also defend your work if you made a single algebra or arithmetic mistake that caused all your subsequent steps to be wrong.
-Your subsequent work must be consistent with the mistake you made, your mistake must not reduce the amount or level of difficulty of the required work, and you must not make another algebra or arithmetic mistake.
+You may also defend your work if you made a single algebraic, arithmetic or logical mistake that caused all your subsequent steps to be wrong.
+Your subsequent work must be consistent with the mistake you made, your mistake must not reduce the amount or level of difficulty of the required work, and you must not make another mistake.
 (You must prove these conditions are true, which is where a great deal of your learning from your mistakes will come from.)
-If I agree that your solution is otherwise consistent, I will sign off on it and you may receive partial credit (all credit except for the source of your algebra/arithmetic mistake).
-If you make more than one algebra or arithmetic mistake, you may receive partial credit up to the point where your second mistake was introduced.
+If I agree that your solution is otherwise consistent, I will sign off on it and you may receive partial credit (all credit except for the source of your mistake).
+If you make more than one such mistake, you may receive partial credit up to the point where your second mistake was introduced.